breqdev/breq.dev/src/projects/breqbot.md

 ![](../images/breqbot/reddit.png)

 One notable use of Redis is to cache Reddit posts.
 Breqbot uses [PRAW](https://praw.readthedocs.io/en/latest/) to automatically retrieve popular posts from Reddit to display.
 However, the Reddit API is slow, and it does not provide a method to choose a random popular post.
 Because of this, Breqbot uses a background task to periodically retrieve the 100 most popular posts from a variety of subreddits and store them in Redis.
-Then, when a user requests a post from one of these subreddits, Breqbot can simply retrieve it from its cache.
+Then, when a user requests a post from one of these subreddits, Breqbot can retrieve it from its cache.

 ## The Web Process